dafny-lang/dafny/Test/tutorial/induction-principle.md

 Because of the potential shadowing appearing in the `Bind` case, we actually can't use this property directly in the inductive proof.
 We actually have to make the `x` string optional (see the [code development](induction-principle/VarUnchanged.dfy) for the full details).
-Once this detail properly handled, all the proofs go through automatically.
+Once this detail is properly handled, all the proofs go through automatically.